Why you need a second passport to protect your freedom and your capital – and how to get one

 St. Kitts and Nevis has the longest running second citizenship program in the world, in operation since 1984.
 To get a St. Kitts passport, you have two options.
 The first – and more suggested – option is to make a donation of $250,000 or $300,000, depending on family size, to the government’s Sugar Industry Diversification Fund.
 This fund was established to help the workers who lost their jobs when the sugar industry became unviable.
 The second option is to purchase at least $400,000 in “government approved” (read: overpriced) real estate.
 Both options require various fees.

 The Dominica passport program is cheaper, but available only as a donation.
 Your total cost will still be in the six figures; expect around $130,000 for an unmarried applicant.

 Nearby Antigua and Grenada are both finalizing details on their own citizenship by investment programs, with prices set to be (much) higher than the last time their passport programs were in place.
 In general, prices for these programs go up over time.

-The European programs in Cyprus and Malta are the most expensive.
+The European program in Cyprus is the most expensive.
 While it has been long rumored that Austria has an economic citizenship program, it does not have an official one.
-Malta and Cyprus remain the official programs offering citizenship for sale in Europe.
+Malta, whose program is on hold, and Cyprus remain the official programs offering citizenship for sale in Europe.